research-software-collaborations/research-software-collaborations.github.io/pages/docs/add_publication.md

 pagetype: doc
 ---

-## How to add a publication to the IRIS-HEP site
+## How to add a publication to the HSF-India website

-We would like each IRIS-HEP related presentation to be listed on the website.
+We would like each HSF-India related presentation to be listed on the website.
 This will be useful for advertising your work and (more mundane) reporting.

 #### Inspire

 This is easiest if you have your paper's inspire ID, which we will assume for the purpose of this tutorial is 12345678.
-Make a new yaml file in  [_data/publications](https://github.com/iris-hep/iris-hep.github.io/tree/master/_data/publications) - you can click the new file button or [click here](https://github.com/iris-hep/iris-hep.github.io/new/master/_data/publications).
+Make a new yaml file in  [_data/publications](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/_data/publications) - you can click the new file button or [click here](https://github.com/research-software-collaborations/research-software-collaborations.github.io/new/master/_data/publications).
 Name your file `ID.yml`; in our example, it would be `12345678.yml` The contents of the file should look like this:

 ```yaml
 inspire-id: 12345678